 - Shorter in height – for a tall wall, Allan Blocks would be the way to go

-- Limited finished landscaping around the wall as replacement in the future will cause damage to the landscaping or increase the cost to protect and work around it.
+- Limited finished landscaping around the wall, such as flower beds or walkways as replacement in the future will cause damage to the landscaping or increase the cost to protect and work around it.

 - Large excavation room behind the wall for installing Deadman Anchors (4-10’)